geoffmunn/utility-scripts/docs/workflows.md

       - Workflow wallet 1
     steps:
       - action: send
+        description: Send all available GRDX to the Workflow 3 wallet if there is more than 10 GRDX
         amount: 100% GRDX
         memo: Tidying up GRDX amounts
         recipient: Workflow Wallet 3